 Microdermabrasion: Microdermabrasion is a cosmetic procedure offered by skincare professionals that uses a tool to sand away rough, dead skin on your face.
 It can help with blackheads as well as wrinkles, acne scars, and uneven skin tone.

 Your forehead goes through a lot.
 From sun exposure to hair product residue to sweaty workouts, it’s no wonder that blackheads are appearing on your forehead.
-To prevent blackheads, you need to be diligent about your skincare routine.
+To help treat blackheads, you need to be diligent about your skincare routine.
+Use our skincare routine for oily skin to help find the best products for your skin!

 For daily care, wash your face twice a day—once in the morning and once at night.
-After cleansing, apply toner with salicylic acid for an additional blackhead-fighting kick.
+After cleansing, apply toner with Salicylic Acid for an additional blackhead-fighting kick.
+Using toner can help cleanse and refine your pores because it's known for its astringent and pore cleansing properties.
 If you workout, excess sweat and dirt can form on your forehead, so use a cleansing cloth as soon as you can after your workout is complete.

 If you have naturally oily hair or if you use a lot of hair products, help prevent blackheads by keeping your hair out of your face.
 Hair product residue can easily seep down onto your forehead and clog your pores.
 Help prevent blackheads on your forehead by tying your hair back in a ponytail or keeping your hair off your face with a headband.